whati001/acr-build-echo-golang/README.md

 ```
 If both jobs finished without an error, you can see the build container image in your registry.

+A push to branch `master` will trigger a rebuild of the docker container in acr.

 # Create container instance
 Finally we are able to create a container instance from it.
 For this, please follow [this](https://docs.microsoft.com/en-us/azure/container-instances/).